Mortens4444/LegoMindstromsEV3/CONTRIBUTING.md

-﻿New features / Bugfixes
+New features / Bugfixes
 -----------------------
+- IR remote control
+- Daisy chain
 - Mailbox
-- Gyro sensor?
+- Gyro sensor
+- Line follower algorithm
-- Recognize sensors (TouchSensor already working)
+- Recognize sensors (TouchSensor already working sometimes...)
-- Games (Skiing, Car race, Space invader)
+- Games (Skiing, Car race, Space invader, Flipper, Tetris, etc...)
-- IR remote control
+- Get a nice solution for the dirty hack in SnakeGameEngine (GameFrame.cs should be deleted and a DirectCommand should create the underlying application)
-- Fix SnakeGameEngine ToDos
+- Fix filesystem commands in Brick.cs
+- Implement USB, WiFi commnunication

 Other EV3 projects
 ------------------